Can the Federal Government Prosecute Someone For Drug Activity Outside the United States?

 Extradition Back to the United States

 They make arrests in other countries, or they have authorities in other countries make arrests on their behalf and then extradite the person back to the United States.
-Or they'll indict somebody secretly here in the United States, and then when that person enters the United States, they will arrest them.
+Or they'll secretly indict somebody here in the United States, and then when that person enters the United States, they'll arrest them.

 Drug Trafficking and Mandatory Minimum Sentences